New York Labor Laws: A Complete Guide to Wages, Breaks, Overtime, and More (2026)

 Who is considered an employee in NY?

-In New York, an employee is defined as an individual who works for an employer in exchange for wages or salary.
-This can include full-time, part-time, and temporary workers.
-The definition covers those engaged in manual labor, administrative roles, or professional services.
+In New York, an employee is anyone who works for an employer in exchange for wages or salary.
+This covers full-time, part-time, and temporary workers.
+Independent contractors who control their own work are generally not employees.

 Is biweekly pay legal in NY?